-On March 15, 2019, Tropical Cyclone Idai slammed into central Mozambique as a category 3 storm.
+On March 15, 2019, Tropical Cyclone Idai slammed into central Mozambique as a Category 3 storm.
 After lingering in the Mozambique channel for six days, Idai made landfall near Beira, Mozambique, and tracked inland towards Malawi and Zimbabwe.
-The storm brought severe wind and flooding to these regions, with extensive damage caused to homes, schools, health facilities and infrastructure.
-Nearly three million people have been affected by the storm and sadly, the number of lives lost continues to rise as search and rescue efforts persist.
+The storm brought severe wind and flooding to these regions, with extensive damage caused to homes, schools, health facilities, and infrastructure.
+Nearly three million people have been affected by the storm.

-The Mozambique government has called this a “humanitarian disaster of great proportion” and requested international support.
-While we’d like to aid communities in the immediate aftermath of this cyclone, this is a highly complex situation and data collection during our remote assessment indicates we’ll be more effective if we focus on recovery efforts.
+Whilst media attention has begun moving away from the devastated communities, survivors still face dire circumstances.
+This post-disaster region is a highly complex and challenging environment for both survivors and aid workers.
+The Mozambique government has referred to this a “humanitarian disaster of great proportion” and has requested international support.
+This is a highly complex situation and data collection during our remote assessment indicated that we would be more effective if we focus on recovery efforts.

-Based on extensive conversations with in-country contacts, we’ve decided to deploy our Disaster Assessment Response Team (DART) to Mozambique in early May.
-By that time, we expect the rains to have stopped and the situation to have somewhat stabilized.
-Our team will perform ground assessments and work with local partners in determining where our help is needed within the region and how we can best support recovery efforts.
+Based on extensive conversations with in-country contacts, we deployed our Disaster Assessment Response Team (DART) to Mozambique in early May.
+Our team performed ground assessments and met with the Ministry of Education, among others, to gain situational awareness and explore potential partnership opportunities.
+We’re continuing discussions with local contacts to gain clarity around key challenges and determine how we can best support recovery efforts.

 In the coming weeks, we aim to Identify a partner organization that has a long-standing relationship with an affected Mozambique community, made a long term commitment to stay in the community and has suffered damage to their services/facilities that we can effectively address.